 Category Description Corrective Action 1 Any non-compliance with a regulation or requirement, or the organization's own arrangements which creates a significant safety hazard.
 Immediate corrective action is required or the cessation of related operations such as to eliminate the hazard until adequate corrective actions can be implemented.
 2 Any non-compliance with a regulation or requirement, or the organization's own arrangements, or any shortcoming with the organization's own arrangements which is likely to have a significant or adverse impact on safety.
-The auditor and auditee are to agree an appropriate timescale for implementing the corrective action considering the potential safety impact of the non-compliance. , The auditor and auditee are to agree an appropriate timescale for implementing the corrective action.
+The auditor and auditee are to agree an appropriate timescale for implementing the corrective action considering the potential safety impact of the non-compliance.
+2 Any non-compliance with a regulation or requirement, or the organization's own arrangements, or any shortcoming with the organization's own arrangements that may not have a direct impact on safety but must be corrected.
+The auditor and auditee are to agree an appropriate timescale for implementing the corrective action.
 3 A finding by the auditor that has identified a situation that could cause a potential noncompliance in the future if no action is taken, or where the auditor may indicate 'an opportunity for improvement'.
 The auditee is not obligated to take corrective actions or improvements as a result of a category 3 finding; however the auditee must justify their rationale for not accepting the finding.
 4 The sample tested was compliant.
 No action required.

-4.2 SAFETY SURVEYS
+4.2 Safety Surveys